 Café CAT is an informal evening meeting which provides an opportunity for contact with CAT peers with a focus on exploring CAT-related topics or considering broader themes from a CAT perspective.
 The Café was organised in response to conversations begun at the Projects Forum about running an evening CPD event.

-We’ve now held four Café CAT events over 2017-8.
+We’ve now held six Café CAT events since 2017.
 You can read more about these by clicking here to reach a page about past Cafe events.
-Clive Turpin has also blogged about “The Story So Far” – click here to read Clive’s latest blog.

 When and where is the next Café CAT meeting?

 The next Café CAT takes place in Sheffield on Friday 18 October 2019 – venue and timings to be confirmed.
 The topic will be a second showing of CAT on Film.
 We previously ran a similar event in Manchester in July 2019.

 - Kathryn Pemberton will show excerpts from the series of training films she produced for Catalyse last year.

 - Glenys Parry, who was part of the steering group supporting the development of the films, will share initial feedback from piloting them in current training.

 - Renate Pantke will lead discussion of the materials.
 Your reactions and feedback will be welcomed, plus thoughts on utilising and scaffolding these new resources.